 This post may contain affiliate links.
 Please read our disclosure policy.

-These healthy baked oatmeal cups have very little added sugar and plenty of whole grains.
-They're a kid-approved easy make-ahead breakfast!
+These easy baked oatmeal cups have very little added sugar and plenty of whole grains.
+They're a kid-approved easy make-ahead healthy breakfast or snack!

 vertical stack of 3 baked oatmeal cups on gray plate